JappyPing/Psychotropic_polypharmacy_in_AoU/ReadMe.md

 ## Please note that all the analyses were running in the *All of Us* workbench, and access to the All of Us controlled tier data is required to execute all the scripts in this study.

-## The Jupyter notebooks in this repository are cleaned versions with all outputs removed to protect data privacy.
-Before reproducing the analyses, users will need to configure the appropriate data paths, tool paths, and environment settings according to their local or workspace setup.
+## The Jupyter notebooks provided in this repository are cleaned versions with all outputs removed to comply with the data privacy and security requirements of the *All of Us* Research Program.
+To reproduce the analyses, authorized access to the *All of Us* Researcher Workbench is required, and users must configure the appropriate data paths, tool paths, and environment settings for their local or workspace setup.